ZukunFCS/fcs-doc-advanced/doc/experiments/002_pipeline_comparison.md

 4. Another Actor \
     Process videos of another actor using only the 50 ROM profiles. \
+    This scenario simulate when the person that you created the profiles for is a different one than the one that you would like to process videos of (due to actor change etc.).
 This is **not** a supported use-case but we still provide a reference in case you are curious.